 There's much more besides to see and do in addition to the classic gondola ride when on city breaks to Venice with timing being key so you can visit all the sights you wish to.
 Do not leave Venice without visiting Saint Mark's Square where you can enjoy a latte whilst people watching in one of the many chic cafes, however to be seated outside will be costly because the views are amazing and the café staff make sure you pay for the privilege.
 Whilst spending time in Saint Mark's Square, a visit to Doges Palace and St Mark's Basilica would be worthwhile especially if you have a passion for architecture.
 Take a stroll across the 'Bridge of Sighs', the Rialto Bridge which is over 400 years old where you can also purchase local delicacies at the Rialto Food Market.
 Perhaps take a day trip to one of the Top Islands found in Venice where you can marvel at the art of glass-making in Murano or admire the many colourful houses to be found in Burano which is also an island famous for its lace – perfect locations for souvenirs to take home to loved ones!

-Tours start from only £299 per person and each escorted tours package to Venice includes: return coach or air travel, accommodation in a quality hotel, meals and excursions.
+Escorted tour package to Venice includes: return coach or air travel, accommodation in a quality hotel, meals and excursions.
 Those breaks to Venice that are by coach will include overnight stops on both outward and return journeys.